happybono/FinedustMonitorWithGPS/README.md

 * Up to 35 hours (1 day and 12 hours) of typical device usage.
 * Testing consisted of full-time active use until complete battery discharge.
 * Wi-Fi was connected to a network.
-* Syncs data once every minute with PM 10.0 and PM 2.5 readings from the Nova PM (SDS011) Sensor, Temperature reading from the DS18B20 Temperature Sensor and GPS positioned reading values (longitude, latitude) from the GY-NEO6MV2 GPS Sensor.
+* Syncs data once every minute with PM 10.0 and PM 2.5 readings from the Nova PM (SDS011) Sensor, Temperature reading from the DS18B20 Temperature Sensor, and GPS-positioned reading values (longitude, latitude) from the GY-NEO6MV2 GPS Sensor.
-* Battery life may vary significantly with settings, usage and other factors.
+* Battery life may vary significantly with settings, usage, and other factors.

 ## Apparatus (Equipment)
 ### Platform